Viki-coding/ADHD-Self-Assessment/README.md

 * Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 Heruko Deployment
+● Deployment: Step by step process for deploying to Heroku, API setup (optional)

 Log on to Heruko
 https://dashboard.heroku.com/apps